osmcode/osmium-tool/man/osmium-getparents.md

 :   Like **-i** but get the IDs from an OSM file.
 This option can be used
     multiple times.

--r, --add-referenced
+-s, --add-self
-:   Recursively find all objects referenced by the objects of the given IDs
+:   Also add all objects with the specified IDs to the output.
-    and include them in the output.
-This only works correctly on non-history files unless the `-H` option is also used.

 --verbose-ids
-:   Also print all requested and missing IDs.
+:   Also print all requested IDs.
 This is usually disabled, because
     the lists can get quite long.
 (This option implies `--verbose`.)

 @MAN_COMMON_OPTIONS@